MikeWoodward/English-Football-Forecasting/Code/DataCleansing/README.md

   - Where the game was not played but a score awarded, I ignored the match.
   - Where the game was played but the result later canceled, I included the match.

-## Attendace figures patchy in the early days of the leagues
+## Attendance figures patchy in the early days of the leagues

 Some data sources are missing attendance figures for both historic and more modern matches.
 I filled in the gaps manually from a variety of sources, including individual club records.
 In only one case (an 1890 match) did I need to use an average figure.
 The attendance figures for some of the older games are plainly estimates; record keeping wasn't great at the end of the 19th century.